-Trust is a topic that has a profound affect upon the way search engines work on the web.
+Trust is a topic that has a profound effect on the way search engines work on the web.

-How easy or difficult is it to come up with methods that don’t rely (much) on human judgment to identify spam free pages that can be trusted, and to locate pages that are intended solely to rank well in search engines without providing any value at all for visitors, except possibly ads that are on the topic of their search?
+How easy or difficult is it to come up with methods that don’t rely (much) on human judgment to identify spam-free pages that can be trusted and to locate pages that are intended solely to rank well in search engines without providing any value at all for visitors, except possible ads that are on the topic of their search?

 Problems with Yahoo’s Trustrank Assumptions

 One of the presentations during the “Models of Trust for the Web” presentation is on Propagating Trust and Distrust to Demote Web Spam by Baoning Wu, Vinay Goel and Brian Davison, from Lehigh University.

 This paper takes a critical look at the Trustrank approach that Yahoo has developed, which can be seen in a recent patent application from the company, Link Based Spam Detection, and in a paper on Trustrank from 2004.

 The concept of TrustRank could be said to run on two assumptions.
 One is that good sites tend to point mostly at good sites.
 The second is that the more links to other sites are on a “good” page, the less care there was in selecting those sites, and less concern over checking up on them regularly.

 The first of the assumptions means that a seed set of good sites can be used as a starting point for finding and indexing other good sites.
 The second means that the amount of trust given to sites pointed to in those links would be divided amongst the total number of links on a “good” seed site.
 This Lehigh paper challenges those assumptions:

 This assumption is open to argument.
 Why should two equally trusted pages propagate different trust scores to their children just because one made more recommendations than the other?
 Also, concerning the accumulation of trust scores from multiple parents, TrustRank puts forth just one solution: a simple summation.
 There are other alternatives.